HASwitchPlate/HASPone/Home_Assistant/blueprints/README.md

 ![Preview](https://raw.githubusercontent.com/HASwitchPlate/HASPone/main/images/hasp_Display_Template.png)

-A button on the HASP will display the output of a template.
+A button on the HASPone will display the output of a template.
 The template is updated when the state of a selected entity updates.

 ---